|

 operation will be performed using a soft key that requires a label.
 The

-ability to set the select-command for a List
+ability to set the select-command for a List of type IMPLICIT

 and the ability to set the default command for an Item